-Dally Messenger, player number 18, was rugby league’s first 'star player’ and seen by many as the catalyst for the establishment of rugby league, controversially converting from rugby union.
+Dally Messenger was Rugby League’s first 'star player’ and seen by many as the catalyst for the establishment of the code, controversially converting from rugby union in August 1907.

 Between 1908 and 1913 he played 48 games for Easts and seven tests for Australia.
 He was a powerful runner of the ball, a solid defender and could kick goals from anywhere on the field.

-Dave Brown, player number 202, is well known as one of Easts most prolific point scorers and is referred to as the ‘Bradman of League’.
-He played 94 games for the tri colours between 1930 and 1931 and coached the Club on 84 occasions.
+Dave Brown is well known as one of Easts' most prolific point scorers and is referred to as the ‘Bradman of League’, playing 94 games for the Tricolours between 1930 and 1931 and coaching the Club on 84 occasions.

-Jack Gibson, player number 418, is renowned as the most legendary coach in modern rugby league and took Easts to two premiership in 1974 and 1975, while also making his first grade debut for the tri colours in 1953 and earning a reputation for being a tough and uncompromising forward.
+Jack Gibson AM is renowned as the most legendary coach in modern Rugby League, taking Easts to two Premierships in 1974 and 1975 while also making his first-grade debut for the Tricolours in 1953 and earning a reputation for being a tough and uncompromising forward.

-He played 123 games for Easts between 1953 and 1961 before making the switch to coaching in 1967.
-That year he took Easts to the finals after the club didn’t record a win in 1966.
+Gibson played 123 games for Easts between 1953 and 1961 before making the switch to coaching in 1967.
+That year he took Easts to the finals after the Club failed to record a win in 1966.

 In 1974 and 1975 he took what is remembered as one of the best ever Easts teams to consecutive premierships.
-He introduced a number of new coaching techniques and applications including video previews, skin fold testing, introducing the use of weights machines and creating an overall program of rehabilitation and fitness conditioning, now referred to as a high performance unit.
+'Supercoach' introduced a number of new coaching techniques and applications including video previews, skinfold testing, introducing the use of weights machines and creating an overall program of rehabilitation and fitness conditioning, now referred to as a high-performance unit.

-In 1988 Jack received an Order of Australia Medal for his contribution to rugby league.
+In 1988 Gibson received an Order of Australia Medal for his contribution to Rugby League.

-Arthur Beetson, player number 615, is one of rugby league’s seven immortals and is often referred to as the best prop Australia has ever seen.
-He is also one of rugby leagues most well respected and liked characters.
+Arthur Beetson is one of Rugby League’s thirteen immortals and is often referred to as the best prop Australia has ever seen.
+He is also one of Rugby League's most well respected and liked characters.

 In 2003 he was inducted into the Australian Rugby League Hall of Fame.

-In 2008, in rugby league’s Centenary year, Beetson was awarded the Clive Churchill Medal, for the best player on the field, for the 1974 Grand Final, as well as being named in rugby league’s Team of the Century, QLD’s Team of the Century and the Indigenous Team of the Century.
+In 2008 - the code's Centenary year - Beetson was awarded the Clive Churchill Medal for the best player on the field for the 1974 Grand Final, as well as being named in Rugby League’s Team of the Century, Queensland's Team of the Century, and the Indigenous Team of the Century.